dascar5/Natura/README.md

 # Natura

 Work in progress.
 Add your DB info, JWT token and email server in config.env

+Example account for log in is:
+user: admin@natura.io
+pass: test1234

 npm i, then start it with npm start.
 Don't forget to run the parcel script found in package.json

 Reviews, users and tour data is generated from DB.
 Login system done.

 TODO:

 Signup (API done)

-Booking creation

-Stripe integration

 Minor aesthetic adjustments

 Expected completion: ~7 days